MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wiamindr_lh/nf-wiamindr_lh-iwiadrvitem-unlinkitemtree.md

 ## -description

-The <b>IWiaDrvItem::UnlinkItemTree</b> method unlinks the driver item tree and releases all items in the tree.
+The **IWiaDrvItem::UnlinkItemTree** method unlinks the driver item tree and releases all items in the tree.

 ## -parameters